gruntwork-io/docs/_docs-sources/foundations/iac-foundations/labels-tags.md

 ## Tags Overview

 Tags are key value pairs that act as metadata for organizing your AWS resources.
 Tags are often used by operators and developers to identify workload owners (e.g., a specific team), the application that a resource belongs to, the environment in which an application is running, and more.
-Finance teams often make use of teams to map cost and usage to specific Cost Centers or Business Units.
+Finance teams often make use of tags to map cost and usage to specific Cost Centers or Business Units.
 For more information on tags, see the [official documentation](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html).

 ### Tag key recommendations